subhadip-unn/CBZ-API-Delta/README.md

 ## License

-This project is licensed under the **MIT License**.
+**Proprietary & Confidential**

-- Copyright © 2025 Cricbuzz Platforms Limited
+- © 2025 Cricbuzz Platforms Limited - All Rights Reserved
 - QA Author: Subhadip Das (<subhadip.das@cricbuzz.com>)

-See the [LICENSE](./LICENSE) file for full license text and details.
+This is an internal tool for Cricbuzz use only.
+See the [LICENSE](./LICENSE) file for details.